gustavobastian/ServerNurse/README.md

 ```
 The report will be displayed in the console and the html stored in "./Testing/postman-collections/newman".

-There are others test inside the directory "Testing/postman-collections".
+There are other tests inside the directory "Testing/postman-collections".

 ### NodeJs application description